Stuart Reese: Professional career

+Senior career

-As a senior, Reese has played intermittently.
-In October 2008 he played the inaugural Greater Building Society Australian Masters Invitational.
+As a senior, Reese has had some success.
+In November 2006, he finished solo runner-up at the Australian PGA Seniors Championship.
+In October 2008, Reese played the inaugural Greater Building Society Australian Masters Invitational.
 The event was held at Emerald Lakes Golf Club.
 He opened with a "stunning" 66 to take the lead.
-He had a bogey free round with six birdies.
+Reese had a bogey-free round with six birdies.
 He held a three shot lead over several players.
-In the final round he played in the final group with Mike Ferguson.
+In the final round, Reese played in the final group with Mike Ferguson.
 Ferguson made several early birdies but Reese "matched strides" with him to maintain the lead.
-However, he made several bogeys in the middle of the back nine to assure Ferguson's victory.
+However, Reese made several bogeys in the middle of the back nine to assure Ferguson's victory.
 Reese finished in a tie for second with Ian Baker-Finch, two back.
-In November 2010 Reese played with Handa Australian Senior Open.
-He finished in a tie for 34th.
+A month later, he played the three-round Polygiene Australian PGA Seniors Championship again.
+The event was held at Byron Bay Golf Club.
+Reese was in contention, three back of the lead entering the final round.
+However, playing against "strong westerly winds," he only managed a three-over-par 75 the final day.
+Reese finished a four-way tie for runner-up, six back.

-In 2015 Reese was still working at Peninsula Golf Club.
+In 2015, Reese was still working at Peninsula Golf Club.
 He has helped the game of LPGA star Lydia Ko who practices at Peninsula Club.